wehubfusion/Icarus/README.md

 ## Runner Framework

-The Runner provides a powerful concurrent message processing framework that automatically handles batch processing, limiter-governed concurrency, success/error callbacks, and distributed tracing.
+The Runner provides a powerful concurrent message processing framework that automatically handles batch processing, bounded worker-pool concurrency, success/error callbacks, and distributed tracing.

 ### Runner Architecture

 The Runner consists of the following components:

 - **Processor Interface**: Defines how individual messages are processed
-- **Concurrency Limiter**: Governs how many messages are processed in parallel and tracks circuit-breaker metrics
+- **Worker Pool**: Governs how many messages are processed in parallel (config/env driven)
 - **Batch Puller**: Pulls messages in configurable batches from JetStream consumers
 - **Callback Reporter**: Automatically reports success/error results to the "result" subject
 - **Tracing Integration**: Built-in OpenTelemetry tracing with span propagation